-- b.
+- the ADJB Coordinator shall refer the matter in writing to the chairperson of the ADJB, who shall appoint five voting members of a Hearing Panel to be convened and presided over by the ADJB Coordinator.
+The ADJB Coordinator shall provide a copy of the complaint to the party or parties against whom it is made. - b.
 A contested matter shall be heard without undue delay.
 The hearing and its record shall be closed unless both parties consent to an open hearing.
-The ADJB Coordinator shall give the parties reasonable notice of the hearing, which notice shall include: - A statement of the date, hour, place and nature of the hearing; (a hearing shall not be continued or adjourned except for good cause and in the discretion of the ADJB Coordinator); - 2) A copy of this policy and the general rules of conduct for hearings. - c.
+The ADJB Coordinator shall give the parties reasonable notice of the hearing, which notice shall include: - 1) A statement of the date, hour, place and nature of the hearing; (a hearing shall not be continued or adjourned except for good cause and in the discretion of the ADJB Coordinator); - 2) A copy of this policy and the general rules of conduct for hearings. - c.
 The complainant is required to establish the basis for and produce evidence in support of the complaint.
 Complainants assume the burden of proof, which must be met by a preponderance of the evidence. - d.
 After the complainant presents his/her case, the respondent shall present his/her case.
 Respondent may elect to forego answering a complaint. - e.
 Parties may be accompanied by an advisor of their choice, who may provide private counsel to the party during a hearing but shall have no official voice in the proceeding.
 Advisors must be members of the faculty, staff, or student body of the University.
 Each party shall be responsible for the presentation of his/her own case.
 Each party shall have the opportunity to present witnesses, and to question witnesses presented by the other. - f.
 The Hearing Panel shall render a decision in writing, without undue delay, and the ADJB Coordinator shall transmit copies of it promptly to the ADJB chairperson and the parties.
 The Panel's decision shall address all major questions raised.
 The recommended relief, if any, shall be tailored to remedy charges which have been substantiated.
 The decision shall state the name(s) of the prevailing party/ies and the party/ies against whom any complaints have been substantiated.
 The Panel shall carefully and clearly state its factual findings and the reasoning supporting its decision.